InvadingOctopus/octopuskit/Documentation/Coding Conventions & Design Decisions.md

 ## Comments Key

+- `TODO: / FIX: / CHECK: / BUG: / 🐞` Self explanatory.
+- `PERFORMANCE:` Related to speed/efficiency/optimization.
-- ℹ️ / DESIGN: A design decision or note.
+- `ℹ️ / DESIGN:` A design decision or note.
+An explanation for why something that may seem strange is done the way it is.
-- ⚠️ A warning about potential undesirable behavior, or a workaround for an undesirable situation that was avoided or fixed.
+- `⚠️ / ❗️` A warning about potential undesirable behavior, or a workaround for an undesirable situation that was avoided or fixed.
-- 💬 General commentary/observations.
+- `💬 / ❕` General commentary/observations.
-- PERFORMANCE: Related to speed/efficiency/optimization.
+- `💡` Tips for you to try in your game.

 ----